-Candidates may also receive a Dyslexia Certificate when the coursework for the Reading Endorsement is completed and one additional course in advanced phonics (ED 621).
-See Dyslexia Certificate.
+Candidates may also receive a Dyslexia Certificate when the coursework for the Reading Endorsement is completed with the addition of ED 621 Multisensory and Structured Literacy Approaches See Dyslexia Certificate.

-Courses for candidates who do not have 12 hours of undergraduate literacy courses.
+Courses for candidates who do not have 9-12 hours of undergraduate literacy courses.

 The following courses must be taken before beginning the sequence of content courses for the Reading Endorsement.
-Candidates may choose from the courses below to complete 12 literacy hours.
+Candidates may choose from the courses below to complete 9-12 literacy hours.
+Three (3) of the required 12 hours must be in Phonics.

-ED 530 Phonics (Must be taken first)
+ED 530 Phonics (Prerequisite for ED 621)